Kristfur/minesweeper/README.md

     git push

-Was uesd to push all committed code to the remote repository on GitHub.
+Was used to push all committed code to the remote repository on GitHub.

 ## Deployment to GitHub Pages
 This website was deployed to GitHub Pages, the steps of deployment are: